2017—Co-founder Vurb.Foundation and Vurb.Agency.

 Rijnland’s four largest pumping stations collectively can pump up to 290.000 liters a second.
-These four lamps, situated in the reception area of the main offices, reflect the current state of the pumps, giving a sense of the job the water
+These four lamps, situated in the reception area of the main offices, reflect the current state of the pumps, giving a sense of the job the water authority is facing.

 Role: Graphic Design, Industrial Design, Manufacturing management with Rafe Copeland

 Medium: CNC Milled Wood, Acrylic, Arduino and custom electronics

 Dutch public broadcasting corporation VPRO is known for making high quality programmes.
 But between the young age at which you can watch VPRO’s legendary children’s programme and its ‘grown-up’ programming, there is a large hole.

 In 2009 we proposed a plan for a new ‘youth’ programming by the VPRO, connecting with young media consumers in the VPRO’s target audience of the creative class.
 This resulted in the creation of VPRO Dorst, a way for young media makers to make things under the guidance and on the broadcasting platforms of the VPRO.
 Over 500 editorial, tv, radio and new media productions published.
 The project also included an internal renewal project.

 Team: Yuki Kho, Debbie van de Ven, Ebele Wybenga and others.

 Client: Municipality of Amsterdam, Office of Spatial Planning